johnshumon/fastapi-boilerplate/readme.md

 ### Installation

-This is a installation example for Mac users.
-Please checkout official documentations of those above prerequisites for `windows/linux`.
+This is an installation example for Mac users.
+Please check out official documentations of those above prerequisites for `windows/linux`.
 It's assumed that [Homebrew](https://brew.sh) is installed in the machine.

 ```sh
 # Install python and it's ecosystem